Skip to content Skip to footer navigation

 Also, make sure you can connect any devices you're planning to use with it (most new TVs only have HDMI ports) and check the unit's model number – this will tell you what year it was made and can help you identify the latest model or drive a hard bargain on something older.

-See our guide to getting a bargain TV for more on how to do this and our guide to buying a great TV for more useful information.
+See our guide to getting a bargain TV and advice for buying a TV on Black Friday for more on how to do this.

 What to avoid on Black Friday